haydenbleasel/ultracite/README.md

   }
 });

-export default harmony;
+export default ultracite;
 ```

 ## Debugging

-If you're having issues with Harmony, you can open the ESLint Output panel in VS Code to see what's going on.
+If you're having issues with Ultracite, you can open the ESLint Output panel in VS Code to see what's going on.
 Optimally, it should look something like this:

 ```
 [Info  - 10:42:49 PM] ESLint server is starting.
 [Info  - 10:42:49 PM] ESLint server running in node v18.15.0 [Info  - 10:42:49 PM] ESLint server is running.
-[Info  - 10:42:50 PM] ESLint library loaded from: /Users/haydenbleasel/GitHub/harmony/node_modules/.pnpm/eslint@8.51.0/node_modules/eslint/lib/unsupported-api.js
+[Info  - 10:42:50 PM] ESLint library loaded from: /Users/haydenbleasel/GitHub/ultracite/node_modules/.pnpm/eslint@8.51.0/node_modules/eslint/lib/unsupported-api.js
 ```

 If you see any errors, it could be related to peer dependencies or changes in dependency versions.
 Feel free to report these as issues.